dmbarbour/Sirea/README.md

 Traditional state models have been developed for imperative programs - *serializable* updates, mutual exclusion, discrete time.
 RDP needs state models suitable for control by signals - continuous, concurrent, collaborative, commutative, compositional, and idempotent.
 Support for speculation and `bpeek` is also very desirable.

-Surprisingly, even that broad set of constraints allows plenty design space, and allows for simple and easy designs.
+Surprisingly, that broad set of constraints allows a very large design space, which includes many simple, familiar, and usable state models.
 Here are a few valid approaches to state with RDP:

 * simple set manipulation:
     * signals may add and remove records from a set